Boulevard Puerto Aéreo metro station: Location and layout

-Boulevard Puerto Aéreo is an underground metro station situated along the avenue of the same name and Calzada Ignacio Zaragoza, in the Venustiano Carranza borough of Mexico City.
-The stop serves three Colonias (neighborhoods), Moctezuma, Santa Cruz Aviación, and Valentín Gómez Farías.
+Boulevard Puerto Aéreo is an underground metro station on Line 1 situated along the avenue of the same name and Calzada Ignacio Zaragoza, in the Colonias (neighborhoods), Moctezuma, Santa Cruz Aviación, and Valentín Gómez Farías, in the Venustiano Carranza borough, eastern Mexico City.

 Boulevard Puerto Aéreo metro station has five exits leading to Boulevard Puerto Aéreo and one to Calzada Ignacio Zaragoza.
 The north and northeast exits serve Colonia Santa Cruz Aviación, while the northwest exit services Colonia Moctezuma.
 The south and southwest serve Colonia Valentín Gómez Farías along the boulevard, and the southeast entrance serves this neighborhood along Calzada Ignacio Zaragoza.
-The station offers an accessible service for people with disabilities with elevators and tactile pavings.
+The station offers an accessible service for people with disabilities with elevators and tactile paving.

 Within the metro system, the station lies between Balbuena and Gómez Farías.
 The area receives service from the adjacent Centro de transferencia modal (CETRAM), the stop's transportation hub, which connects to various transit routes, Line 4 (formerly Line G) of the trolleybus system, Route 43 of the Red de Transporte de Pasajeros bus network, and Route 20-B of the city's public bus system.